DateDreamer/datedreamer/README.md

 * `format`: Use this to specify the input AND output format of the date.
 Please see the available formats from [DayJS](https://day.js.org/docs/en/display/format). <br>Example: `'DD/MM/YYYY'`

+* `iconNext`: Sets the next arrow icon.
+You can pass it either text or an svg.

+* `iconPrev`: Sets the previous arrow icon.
+You can pass it either text or an svg.

 * `onChange`: Use this to provide a callback function that the calendar will call when the date is changed.
 The callback function will receive a `CustomEvent` argument that will include the chosen date inside the detail property.
     ```javascript
     new datedreamer.calendar({